felipebottega/Tensor-Fox/README.md

     numba
     sparse_dot_mkl

 Make sure Numba and Numpy are up to date.
 Additionaly, make sure you are using a nice version of BLAS (MKL if possible).
-Instead of installing all these modules manually, other posibility is to just install [Anaconda](https://www.anaconda.com/distribution/), then everything, including the BLAS version, will be installed properly and up to date.
+Instead of installing all these modules manually, a possibility is to just install [Anaconda](https://www.anaconda.com/distribution/), then everything, including the BLAS version, will be installed properly and up to date.
 This is the preferred way.
 If you want to install only the necessary packages, I recommend installing [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and then create a env with the required packages:

     conda create --name myenv --channel defaults jupyter numpy pandas scipy scikit-learn matplotlib numba sparse_dot_mkl

 Note that *myenv* is the name of your env and can be anything.
-The channel must be *defaults*, otherwise Numpy won't be linked against MKL (see https://numpy.org/install/) Also note that *jupyter* is optional, only if you want to work with jupyter notebooks.
+The channel must be *defaults*, otherwise Numpy won't be linked against MKL (see https://numpy.org/install/).
+Also note that *jupyter* is optional, only if you want to work with jupyter notebooks.
 That is all!
 Now Tensor Fox is read to go!

 ### Creating Tensors and Getting Information